915-Muscalagiu-AncaIoana/TODO-Prioritizer-VSCode-Extension/README.md

-# TODO Prioritizer README
+# TODO Code Tracker Extension

-This README details the "TODO Prioritizer" extension, designed to help developers manage and prioritize TODO comments in their JavaScript and TypeScript projects in Visual Studio Code.
+"TODO Code Tracker" extension is designed to help developers manage and prioritize TODO comments in their JavaScript and TypeScript projects in Visual Studio Code.

 ## Features